strauss/maze/mazegame-server-ktor/doc/server_control.md

 - Several events of `ContestEventType.REPORT` with a delay depending on the configuration.

-In addition, the events from `additionalEvents` are also scheduled.
+In addition, the events from `eventSets` and `additionalEvents` are also scheduled.

 When the contest is started, at first all events are initialized.
 Then, all of them are started as coroutine whose first function is a `delay` of the configured time.